 - 2.14.9.
 Supporting evidence of this engagement can be found at Documents 20, 21, 23, 26, 27 and 28.
 Since the completion of the Stakeholder Consultation, the LoA has been agreed in principle and the latest draft can be found as Document 40 in the ACP bundle. - 2.14.10.
 As stated above, the existing CTR and associated CTA surrounding DSA hold Class D classification.
 Class D airspace delivers a known and managed (VFR and IFR) ATC environment that allows VFR access to RT-equipped aircraft in an organised and orderly manner once two-way communication with the operating authority is established.
 It should be noted that the ANSP at DSA makes every effort to facilitate equitable access to the existing airspace under their stewardship.
 Logically, the presence of Class D airspace provides a safer environment for all airspace users than Class E. In the latter, VFR aircraft may penetrate and transit without a clearance, or use of radio and without transponding.
 Essentially, they can be either invisible to ATC, impossible to contact or both and, in any case, are not compelled to comply with any instructions issued by ATC to facilitate the effective integration of flights.
-Consequently, Class D is therefore naturally the classification applied to all CTRs and associated CTAs in the UK FIR at airports comparable in size and operation to DSA (i.e. all those that do not hold Class A status) and is reflected in CAA Policy.
-Therefore, DSA proposes that the new CTA segment should be classified as Class D airspace in accordance with established Policy. - 2.14.11.
-Notwithstanding the above, DSA has considered the alternative of Class E airspace supplemented by other airspace management tools such as a Transponder Mandatory Zone (TMZ) and/or "listening" squawk.
-However, such an arrangement would not enable ATC to marshal aircraft safely and expeditiously in a coordinated manner through the airspace as there would be no ability to effectively manage VFR itinerant traffic.
-Furthermore, were the CTAs to be Class E plus a TMZ only, VFR flights would be able to penetrate the airspace without prior communication with ATC.
+Class D is the classification applied to all CTRs and most associated CTAs in the UK FIR at airports comparable in size and operation to DSA (i.e. all those that do not hold Class A status) and this is reflected in CAA Policy. - 2.14.11.
+DSA has been advised by the CAA that Class D is a disproportionate request owing to the perceived use of the airspace by CAT aircraft on the ROGAG procedures (the airspace is designed to contain), when compared to other airspace users.
+DSA maintains its position that Class D represents the most appropriate response.
+However, without prejudice to this, DSA is prepared to downgrade its proposal such that the new CTA segment would be classified as Class E airspace.
+DSA amends its proposal on the basis that the unexpected presence of VFR traffic is mitigated by the requirement for aircraft to be in two-way radio communication and have a serviceable, functioning transponder.
+This would be achieved by adding the provisions of both a RMZ and a TMZ. - 2.14.12.
+DSA previously considered and rejected the alternative of Class E airspace supplemented by a TMZ only.
+This was because such an arrangement would not enable ATC to marshal aircraft safely and expeditiously in a coordinated manner through the airspace as there would be no ability to effectively communicate with and 'manage' VFR itinerant traffic.
+Furthermore, VFR flights would be able to penetrate the airspace without prior communication with ATC.
 ATC would be required to treat such aircraft as "unknown traffic" and apply the increased radar separation minima applicable and would only be able to endeavour to achieve the specified separation minima through vectoring the IFR (CAT) aircraft off the SID track.
 The ability for controllers to comply with the vectoring requirements of keeping aircraft 2NM within the boundary of controlled airspace (in accordance with CAP 493, Chapter 6, Section 13A.4) would be compromised and a commensurately larger volume of controlled airspace might be needed to enable compliance.
-Therefore, DSA rejected further consideration of Class E airspace. - 2.14.12.
-DSA does not deny access to the existing Class D airspace by VFR or IFR itinerant flights or from conducting training operations within the CTR/CTA and is committed to providing equitable access to the all airspace under its jurisdiction.
-The contracted ANSP is, and will continue to be, adequately resourced, in line with forecast growth, to ensure the airspace is not managed 'by exclusion'.
-Records maintained since 2014 indicate that ATC is facilitating an average of more than 17,500 GA (per annum) aircraft in and around the DSA airspace with a majority being provided airspace crossings. - 2.14.13.
-Figures 3, 4 and 5 overleaf depict the track data from aircraft given a 6160 Mode 3A squawk (DSA VFR Zone transit code for aircraft under a Basic Service) taken from the months of July, August and September 2017 respectively.
-These clearly show that access is provided routinely and on a flexible basis.
+Therefore, DSA rejected further consideration of Class E airspace. - 2.14.13.
+Whilst DSA maintains its position regarding the appropriateness of Class D airspace, it acknowledges that the addition of the RMZ element to the TMZ element of Class E airspace would mean that ATC can expect aircraft to call prior to entry and therefore are provided